Studying at INTO London

 A typical undergraduate degree in England lasts three years, while a postgraduate degree lasts one year.
 This study length could increase for specialised medical and health degrees or if you take an option with a placement year or a year abroad.

 As an INTO London student, you will add additional preparatory study time to your degree programme.
 The amount of time will depend on the programme you choose.
-An undergraduate preparation programme will add 2, 3 or 4 terms (approx. 6, 9 or 12 months) of study time, while a postgraduate preparation programme will add 3 terms (approx. 9 months) of study time.
+An undergraduate preparation programme will add 3 or 4 terms (approx. 9 or 12 months) of study time, while a postgraduate preparation programme will add 2 or 3 terms (approx. 6 or 9 months) of study time.

 Terms are periods of time that your study programme is broken up into across the academic year.
 During this time, you will attend classes.
 Between each term or semester, you will have a few weeks without classes to take a break, study independently and work on assignments.